Baden-Württemberg: Climate

 Baden-Württemberg is – along with Bavaria – the southernmost part of Germany.

 The climate across the states varies.
 This is mostly due to a high amount of mountains and highlands inside of the state.
-Most parts in the western parts (Baden) lower than 500–800 m enjoy an almost year round warm, in the Upper Rhine Valley and Lake Constance area even a subtropical climate, influenced frequently by air masses from the Mediterranean Sea.
-Summers here are mostly dry, winters wet and foggy.
+Most parts in the western parts (Baden) lower than 500–800 m enjoy an almost year round mild oceanic climate (cfb in Köppen classification).
+The climate in the eastern parts of the state is more continental.
+For instance, winters in the city of Ulm are colder than in Berlin.

-The highlands and also some lower parts in the eastern side of the state, do have more temperate temperatures, especially in summer.
-While winters in the warmest areas is often not having any snow, the Black Forest, Swabian Alb and the Alps tend to get snow frequently, especially in very high parts.
+While winters in the warmest areas often lack snow, the Black Forest, Swabian Alb and the Alps tend to get snow frequently, especially in areas of high elevation.
 Summers here have more rain than in the valleys, but winters tend to have more sun.

-Due to the differences of the landscapes, average annual temperatures reach from only 5 C in the microclimates of Black Forest and Allgäu up to 13 C in the subtropical Upper Rhine Valley.
+Due to the differences of the landscapes, average annual temperatures reach from only 5 C in the microclimates of Black Forest and Allgäu up to 13 C in the Upper Rhine Valley.